Indonesia: Alor + Raja Ampat - July 2012

 I often find myself lagging behind, because of my mania for taking pictures on the way (instead of going all the way like my little friends).
 Then, I'm totally unable, physically, to catch up with the others...
 (What do you mean, photographers are a pain in the ass? 😈 )

-As a result, if I have to come back against the current at the end of the dive, I don't even try anymore, knowing that I might run straight into exhaustion.
-No need for that.
-We may as well meet on the surface, instead.
+As a result, if I have to come back against the current at the end of the dive, I don't even try anymore, knowing that I risk getting out of breath.
+I don't need to.
+I might as well meet up at the surface instead.
 Safety first, huh.

 In these cases, I prefer to let my little non-photographer buddies continue to kick furiously (after all, if they like it) and I go up to a shallow depth, a little above them, just to finish my dive at ease, to take some more pictures closer to the surface, where there is more light, and to degas quietly without risking to run out of air.
 A sign to Gilles or Jenny of Alor Divers – always vigilant – is all it takes.